Religion in Kerala: History

 Kerala has been a major spice exporter since 3000 BCE, according to Sumerian records and it is still referred to as the "Garden of Spices" or as the "Spice Garden of India".
 Kerala's spices attracted ancient Arabs, Babylonians, Assyrians and Egyptians to the Malabar Coast in the 3rd and 2nd millennia BCE.
 Phoenicians established trade with Kerala during this period.
 Arabs and Phoenicians were the first to enter Malabar Coast to trade Spices.
 The Arabs on the coasts of Yemen, Oman, and the Persian Gulf, must have made the first long voyage to Kerala and other eastern countries.
 They must have brought the Cinnamon of Kerala to the Middle East.
 The Greek historian Herodotus (5th century BCE) records that in his time the cinnamon spice industry was monopolized by the Egyptians and the Phoenicians.

 Islam arrived in Kerala, a part of the larger Indian Ocean rim, via spice and silk traders from the Middle East.
 Historians do not rule out the possibility of Islam being introduced to Kerala as early as the seventh century CE.
-Notable has been the occurrence of Cheraman Perumal Tajuddin, the Hindu King that moved to Arabia to meet the Islamic Prophet Muhammad and converted to Islam.
-Kerala Muslims are generally referred to as the Mappilas.
-Mappilas are but one among the many communities that forms the Muslim population of Kerala.
-According to the Legend of Cheraman Perumals, the first Indian mosque was built in 624 AD at Kodungallur with the mandate of the last the ruler (the Cheraman Perumal) of Chera dynasty, who converted to Islam during the lifetime of Prophet Muhammad (c.
-570–632).
+Northern Kerala Muslims are generally referred to as the Mappilas.
+Mappilas are but one among the many communities that forms the Muslim population of Northern Kerala.
+The first Indian mosque was built in 624 AD at Kodungallur.
 According to Qissat Shakarwati Farmad, the Masjids at Kodungallur, Kollam, Madayi, Barkur, Mangalore, Kasaragod, Kannur, Dharmadam, Panthalayini, and Chaliyam, were built during the era of Malik Dinar, and they are among the oldest Masjids in the Indian subcontinent.
 It is believed that Malik Dinar died at Thalangara in Kasaragod town.
 According to popular tradition, Islam was brought to Lakshadweep islands, situated just to the west of Malabar Coast, by Ubaidullah in 661 CE.
 His grave is believed to be located on the island of Andrott.
 A few Umayyad (661–750 AD) coins were discovered from Kothamangalam in the eastern part of Ernakulam district.